GunankaD/Kubernetes/INTERNALS/notes.md

         > apt install iputils-ping -y
     - this will install ping and now available to use!
     > ping redis
+6. remove containers
+    > docker stop flask-api redis sqldb
+    > docker rm flask-api redis sqldb

 ## EXERCISE 5.

+## EXERCISE 6.
+1. prometheus client
+    - A Prometheus client refers to a library or tool that allows an application to expose metrics in a format that the Prometheus monitoring system can scrape and collect.
+    - create `delivery_metrics.py` which has 2 types of metrics: guage and summary.
+        - counter: strictly increasing metric
+        - guage: is a type of metric that inc or dec
+        - histogram: for bar distributions with fixed buckets
+        - summary: records the changes too (has history)
+    - the script first stirs up a simple server (`start_http_server`)
+    - simple server simulates delivery every sec (sleep(1))